charmbracelet/ultraviolet/README.md

-# TV
+# Ultra Violet

-TV, or TeleVision, is a Golang library for building cell-based user interfaces and programs.
+UV, or Ultra Violet, is a Golang library for building cell-based user interfaces and programs.
 It is specifically designed for terminal applications but can also be used for other types of applications.